 How to Cite

 Ayatollahy, H. (2006).
 Hermeneutic Considerations in Translating Philosophical and Religious Texts.
-Translation Studies Quarterly, 4(15).
+Iranian Journal of Translation Studies, 4(15).
 Retrieved from https://journal.translationstudies.ir/ts/article/view/96

 Academic Research Paper